xgr-network/XGR/docs/XRC-137_Validation_Gas.md

 - **Predictive, not exact.** We do *not* run a heavy AST to count instruction cycles.
 Instead, we use **lightweight token counters** that correlate well with CPU work.
 - **Structure‑driven.** Each stage (payload, reads, APIs, rules, outcomes, optional execution) contributes an **additive** amount.
-- **Bounded.** We clamp the total into a corridor to avoid extremes from under/over‑counting.
 - **Separation of concerns.** This has **no coupling to EVM gas**.
 Think of it as a cost hint for the *validation/prepare* path in the engine.

 ---